sgjava/jcache-tomee/README.md

 * GeneratedCacheKey using String
 * CacheResolverFactory in order to expose CacheManager used by JCache annotations
 * Uses javax.cache.* only!
 No provider specific imports used
-* Change JCache provider in pom.xml, configuration file in CacheBean and property files
+* Change JCache provider in pom.xml and configuration in app.properties